 As many former addicts can attest, kicking a heroin addiction can be one of the most difficult and painful experiences of your life.
 The physical effect of heroin on the body makes the withdrawal process encompasses both the physiological and psychological challenges of ending an opiate addiction.
 Just as no two people are the same, withdrawal from heroin addiction affects everyone differently.
-However, there are some generalities that can be expected by those who seek to recover from their opioid addiction.
+However, there are some generalities that can be expected by those who seek to recover at a treatment center from their opioid addiction.

 While it is natural to be apprehensive when approaching withdrawal from heroin, remember that the physical and mental effects resulting from heroin withdrawal will pass with time and proper treatment.
 Also, bear in mind that many aspects of heroin withdrawal can be mitigated through pharmacological or therapeutic means.
 These heroin treatment options can minimize the intensity and duration of the withdrawal process and enable a more comfortable transition to recovery.

 There is no question that heroin withdrawal can be a difficult and painful experience at times.
 Many heroin addicts continue to use even when they wish to leave their addiction behind simply to stave off withdrawal and its perceived impact.

 For some, the anticipated pain and discomfort produces more mental anguish than the withdrawal itself.
 Depictions of drug abuse heroin withdrawal in popular media, such as movies and television, contribute to this.
 In many of these films and shows, the person undergoing withdrawal is shown in the thrall of complete mental and physical anguish, from bone wracking physical pain to a manic need to do anything to return to using.